 What we do:

-Duke TIP collects information from parent(s) or legal guardian(s) who choose to register their children for TIP’s 4th–6th Grade Talent Search, 7th Grade Talent Search, PSAT 8/9 test, Distance Learning and Independent Learning programs, and educational programs.
+Duke TIP collects information from parent(s) or legal guardian(s) who choose to register their children for the Academic Talent Search, PSAT 8/9 test, ACT test, SAT test, Distance Learning and Independent Learning programs, and educational programs.
 We may also collect contact information from parents, alumni, educators, and members of the public wishing to receive information disseminated through our main website and various blogs.
 The following paragraphs disclose Duke TIP’s information gathering and dissemination practices.

 How we collect data: